 Frederico F. Curado is the Chief Executive Officer of Ultrapar S.A.
 (NYSE: UGP) since 2017, and previously served as President and Chief Executive Officer of Embraer S.A.
 (NYSE: ERJ) from 2007 to 2016.
 He joined Embraer in 1984 and served in a variety of management positions during his career, including Executive Vice President, Airline Market from 1998 to 2007 and Executive Vice President, Planning and Organizational Development from 1995 to 1998.
-Mr. Curado has been a director of ABB Ltd. since 2016.
 Mr. Curado was a member of the Executive Board of the ICC-International Chamber of Commerce from 2013 to 2018, a director of lochpe-Maxion S.A. from 2015 to 2017, the President of the Brazilian Chapter of the Brazil-United States Business Council from 2011 to 2016, a member of Brazil's National Council for Industrial Development from 2011 to 2016, and was a director of the Smithsonian National Air and Space Museum from 2014 to 2017.